Limited Time: 25% Off Body Scrub

 The honeybee has a gland that secretes wax.
 Bees are excellent housekeepers, and it is their instinct to pull the secreted wax off each other to keep their hives clean and orderly.

-As they collect the wax, they make the comb working with the wax by chewing the wax and mixing it with propolis, pollen and honey to produce the structure.
+As they collect the wax, they build the comb by chewing the wax and mixing it with propolis, pollen, and honey to produce the structure.
 Honeycomb is used by honey bees to store honey, pollen, and their larvae.

 The perfectly efficient hexagonal cells serve as strong storage vessels for honey and provide homes for the queen to lay her eggs and hatch young bees.

-If you wondering how to eat honeycomb by itself, cut off a wedge from the comb with a spoon and enjoy it like candy.
-You can chew the wax as gum before spitting it out or in other ways.
+If you are wondering how to eat honeycomb by itself, cut off a wedge from the comb with a spoon and enjoy it like candy.
+You can chew the wax like gum before spitting it out or swallowing it.

 How to Eat Raw Honeycomb